 • international families,

-• as well as buyers seeking a high end primary or secondary residence.
+• as well as buyers looking for a high-end primary or secondary residence.

-This practical guide summarizes the main stages and key points of attention involved in buying luxury real estate in France in 2026.
+This practical guide summarizes the main stages and key points of vigilance of a luxury real estate acquisition in France in 2026.

-A guide inspired by international legal advisory best practices
+A guide inspired by best practices in international legal advice

-This analysis notably draws on the work of the international law firm Stephenson Harwood and on the guide “Luxury Real Estate in France – Practical guide for your acquisition”, notably written by Gaëtan Rogeau, partner in the Paris office specialized in complex and international real estate transactions.
+This analysis is notably based on the work of the international law firm Stephenson Harwood and on the guide “Luxury Real Estate in France – Practical guide for your acquisition”, written in particular by Gaëtan Rogeau, partner in the Paris office specializing in complex and international real estate transactions.

 • corporate structures,